eginwong/capitalism-ahoy/Architecture.md

 }
 ```

-It might be important to note that calls to `notify` usually only happen at the _end_ of a `Rule` (i.e., the last executed line of the last `Action` in the `Rule`'s array of `Action`s) and that the `EventBus` is synchronous, as mentioned earlier.
-This dictates the pace and order in which `Rule`s can be evaluated, so make sure you understand that well.
+Note that calls to `notify` typically happen at the _end_ of a `Rule` (i.e., the last executed line of the last `Action` in the `Rule`'s array of `Action`s) and that the `eventBus` must be synchronous, as mentioned earlier.

+> **Info:** This is not a "hard-and-fast" rule, but it does promote safer control flow logic.
+There are exceptions.

-`notify` has a return type of `void` but it broadcasts an `Event`, so we've presented the type signature `void Event` to denote this.
-You may have seen above for the `Action` signature that it returned `void Event?` - the `?` here simply denotes that not all actions emit `Event`s, hence it is an optional return type.
+`notify` has a return type of `void` but it optionally broadcasts an `Event`, so we use the type signature `void Event?` to denote this.

 > **Protip:** Looking for how something in the game works?
 Everything is in the `Rules/index.js` file.
-Open the file and skim through top-down and you are likely to either find a `Rule` name matching what you're looking for, else see another `Rule` that you are familiar with and can follow it's `notify` flow to learn the name of the `Rule`(s) you are trying to find.
+Open the file and you are likely to either find a `Rule` name matching what you're looking for, else a familiar `Rule` name that will enable you to trace through the logic flow.

 ## Components

-Components are meant to capture-with-code real-world objects that are needed for a boardgame, such as a dice, spinners, paper money, and even a board (doy!).
+Components attempt to facsimile real-world objects required of a board game (such as a dice, spinners, paper money, and even a board).

-Not all components are needed to be captured-with-code for all games (e.g., we can use a `Number` property on the `gameState` to track money or points instead of making `Token`s for them), but sometimes it is convenient.
+Not all components are required to be impemented as objects for all games (e.g., we can use a `Number` property on the `gameState` to track money or points instead of making `Token`s for them).

 Review the `Components` folder to see what has been abstracted.

 ## Services

-Services are meant to encapsulate some behaviours usually across multiple components.
-An example might be the `PlayerActions` service that encapsulates all the behaviours that players can take so that they can be more easily shared instead of in instances of a class.
+Services encapsulate behaviours of a component for use in other components.
+For example, the `PlayerActions` service encapsulates the behaviour of players interactions so that it can be injected into `Components` and `Rules`.

-Other examples include:
+Other services:

-- The `WealthService` which interfaces all the money-related operations of a game
+- `WealthService` - interfaces all the money-related operations of a game

 ## Misc